 1. Add the milk, butter and caramels to a large pot set over medium heat.
 Allow everything to melt, stirring often so that the mixture doesn’t boil.

-2. When the caramel is melted and smooth, add the coconut.
+2. When the caramel is melted and smooth, add the coconut, starting with 4 cups.
 Mix together until the coconut is well coated with caramel.
 Add additional coconut as needed so that the coconut is all well covered, but not too “wet” or the final cookies will end up gooey.

 3. Scoop out spoonfuls of about 1 1/2 tablespoons of the mixture onto parchment paper, or another nonstick paper.